Singles holidays in April

 April showers aside, this month sees the first of the good weather across the UK and closer to home in Europe, so it’s a great time to book a short-haul holiday if you’re travelling solo.
 But you’ve also got a huge choice if you look further afield, from the last of the season’s snow in the Alps to more exotic trips to South East Asia, India and north Africa before summer temperatures soar.

-It’s still peak season in the world’s top beach destinations as well, if you’d like your sunshine to be guaranteed.
+It’s still peak season in the world’s top beach destinations too, if you’d like your sunshine to be guaranteed.
 Here are some of the best singles holidays in April.

 UK short breaks for solo travellers